LEARN-LK/IAM/IDPonUbuntu.md

 20. Verify if the IdP works by opening this page on your browser:
    * ```https://idp.YOUR-DOMAIN/idp/shibboleth``` (you should see the IdP metadata)

+> If you see errors please consult log files of Tomcat8, Shibboleth or Apache.
+Troobleshoot locations are given at the end of this document

 ### Speed up Tomcat 8 startup